-Have you ever noticed some green Algae starting to attack your AeroGraden?
-Just recently, I noticed some green algae at the opening of my AeroGarden where I pour water and nutrients into the bowl.
+Green Algae is attacking my AeroGArden have you ever noticed it starting to attack your AeroGarden?
+At the opening of my AeroGarden where I pour water and nutrients into the bowl, I noticed it starting to turn green.
 Why is this happening?
 How can green algae start forming without direct sunlight on the water?
 I needed to find some answers because I don’t know if this green growth is dangerous to the plants or us, so I started researching this topic.

 What is Green Algae?

 For algae to grow, it requires sunlight, nutrients and water.
 It occurs when light interacts naturally with water and grows.
 But my AeroGarden does not get direct sunlight?
 It uses LED lights to replicate sunlight!

 Green Algae is common, but there are other kinds of algae that grows and blooms.
 For them to multiply they need the right conditions to flourish, such as nutrients, water and sunlight to support growth.

 According to some researchers, Green Algae can be beneficial to plants, and we don’t like it because it is slimy and can become very smelly.
 We want it removed, and we want to prevent it from entering our AeroGarden unit, and if left unchecked for too long, Algae can cause some serious problems.